 The hatchet scales primarily off of Strength and secondarily on Dexterity.
 It will not benefit as much as the weapons mentioned above damage-wise when pumping points into dexterity, but can still be a great option to pair with the bow.
 The hatchet can provide some self-healing and mobility boosts, and will still do quite a lot of damage at close range even scaling with dexterity secondarily.

 You can reference our builds section for specific bow pairings and builds.

-In order to effectively level the bow it’s recommended to take abilities that do high Area of Effect Damage.
+In order to effectively level the bow, it’s recommended to take abilities that do high Area of Effect Damage.
 This will allow you to group mobs together and quickly kill them for fast weapon experience.

 It’s recommended that you start by putting a point into the Evasive Tactics passive.
 This will increase your damage by a significant amount after each dodge.
-You’ll then want to take your 3 activity abilities with your next 3 bow level ups in the following order: Rain of Arrows, Poison Shot, and then Penetrating Shot.
+You’ll then want to take your 3 activity abilities with your next 3 bow level-ups in the following order: Rain of Arrows, Poison Shot, and then Penetrating Shot.

 Next you’ll want to begin upgrading your activate abilities and begin putting additional points into your passive abilities.
 It’s recommended that you take:

 The overall strategy is to group up mobs together and fire off rain of arrows to deal damage, apply a bleed and slow.
 Then a poison shot to deal additional AOE and Dot Damage.
 From there you’ll finish off remaining enemies with Penetrating shot and light and heavy attacks.
 With the passives Dodge and Weave and Archer’s Speed you will be able to kite the group around without taking much damage if you need to wait on cooldowns.